-Although Eaton Vance Investment Counsel states that it manages assets for trusts, estates, personal holding companies, pension/profit-sharing plans, labor unions, religious organizations, businesses and more, its most common clientele is individuals.
-As a matter of fact, it has over 2,300 individual clients to its name.
+Although Eaton Vance Investment Counsel (EVIC) states that it manages assets for trusts, estates, personal holding companies, pension and profit-sharing plans, labor unions, religious organizations, businesses and more, its most common clientele is individuals.
+As a matter of fact, it has over 2,700 individual clients to its name.
 However, be sure to have at least $1 million ready to invest prior to approaching this firm.

-Eaton Vance is fee-only and holds fourth place on SmartAsset’s list of the top financial advisor firms in Boston.
+Eaton Vance is a fee-only firm, and it holds a spot on SmartAsset’s list of the top financial advisors in Boston.

 Eaton Vance Investment Counsel Background

-Eaton Vance Investment Counsel began in 2004, though it’s a subsidiary of Eaton Vance Corp., a company that’s been involved in financial advising since 1924.
+Eaton Vance Investment Counsel began in 2004, though it’s a subsidiary of Eaton Vance Corp.
+This company has been involved in the financial advising industry since way back in 1924.